Is there anything more annoying than a leaky showerhead that drips constantly? Here are some suggestions to help you avoid this issue.

 After repairing the showerhead, you can have a leak in the shower faucet if the issue still exists.
 The worn-out washer on the shower stem, which was swiftly replaced, is typically the source of the leak.
 Follow these guidelines to do it yourself.

-• Reassemble the faucet: If you notice any mineral build-up on the pipes, clean it off using a scrub brush.
-Showerhead replacement Screwing in the valves after replacing the knobs.
+- Reassemble the faucet: If you notice any mineral build-up on the pipes, clean it off using a scrub brush.
+Screw in the valves after replacing the knobs.
 Caulk should be used to seal the joint where the faucet faceplate or escutcheons meet the shower wall after they have been reattached.